Fredrick is a professional tech writer and blogger. He blogs about ecommerce, hardware and software fixes, video games, and product reviews.

 Displaying products on a WordPress online store can really be a nightmare for an eCommerce newbie.
 When I started building my online shop, I thought it would be a no-brainer to place my items on the homepage of my website.
 But the whole task was quite an uphill struggle!

-According to my own experience, getting products to appear on your website can consume a lot of your time especially if you are new to eCommerce.
+According to my own experience, getting products to appear on your website can consume a lot of your time, especially if you are new to eCommerce.
 I came to learn that it is a task that requires some good knowledge of WordPress.

 If you are creating a WordPress online store for the first time, you definitely need to learn how to set up a general website with this content management system.
 You also need to get conversant with things like eCommerce plugins, widgets and shortcodes.
 In addition, if you are using WooCommerce, you need to know about the available product display options and understand the general settings of the plugin.
 This simple guide on how to create an online store and display items (by Elbert Shimomura) explains all these and I found it quite helpful.

 In this article, I am going to discuss five ways to display and arrange products on a WordPress eCommerce website.
 Read on to learn how to get items appear on your website pages and how to arrange them accordingly.

 Five Ways to Display and Arrange Items on a WordPress Online Shop

 - The automatic method